fyne-io/tour.fyne.io/introduction/hello.md

 Welcome to a tour of the [Fyne GUI Toolkit](https://fyne.io/).

-The tour is divded into lists of areas that you can access through the menu items at the top, right menu of this page.
+The tour is divided into lists of areas that you can access through the menu items at the top, right menu of this page.

 Throughout this tour you will find a series of descriptions of Fyne features